2nd February 2023:

 2nd September 2014:

-The ‘Treble Booster Super’ pedal above was specially made for Brian May and was given to him monday night 25th August in Sydney.
-We visited Brian and chatted for over an hour at his hotel in Circular Quay near the harbour bridge.
-It was great to catch up again and although the Q+AL tour has been gruelling and tiring Brian was his usual friendly and welcoming self, one of nature’s real gentlemen.
+The ‘Treble Booster Super’ pedal above is one I made specially for Brian May and was given to him on Monday night 25th August in Sydney.
+My girlfriend Sharon and I visited Brian and chatted for over an hour at his hotel at Circular Quay near the Harbour Bridge.
+It was great to catch up again and although the Q+AL tour has been tiring Brian was his usual friendly and welcoming self, one of nature’s real gentlemen.

-I showed Brian the new pedals that I had developed and also the drawings for a new guitar design of mine.
+I showed Brian the new pedals that I had developed and also the drawings for a new guitar design of mine – named ‘Astronaut’.

-The TB Super is probably the best treble booster that I have made for playing through an AC30, same good olde Brian May treble booster circuit with a few tweaks here and there to suit a new transistor, and is using a transistor that I found a couple of years ago and immediately loved the sound of how it worked in the BM circuit.
-The transistor gives similar strength of output to the BC239C used in my TB Deluxe and TB Plus pedals, but delivers a nicer harmonic makeup and more richness of sound than the 239C.
-When Brian is back home after the tour we will be chatting more about this pedal and I will explore soon what the possibilities are for both handmaking and factory making this model.
+The transistor gives similar strength of output to the BC239C used in my 2008 version Treble Booster Deluxe and Treble Booster Plus pedals, but delivers a nicer harmonic makeup and more richness of sound than the BC239C.
+When Brian is back home after the tour I aim to chat more about this pedal, and soon I will explore soon the possibilities for both handmaking and factory making this model.